Future Park Rangsit

-The mall houses are more than 70 restaurants and food outlets, eight major banks and financial institutions, a post office and outlets for all phone networks and mobile phone service providers.
+The mall houses more than 70 restaurants and food outlets, eight major banks and financial institutions, a post office and outlets for all phone networks and mobile phone service providers.
 Entertainment options include multiplex cinemas and D-Cine private theaters, which feature karaoke and on-demand movies as needed.
+Movies that tend to be in Thai or English.

 Anchor tenants in the plaza include: